 Perpetua Resources Corp.
 (PPTA) Investors Who Lost Money Have Opportunity To Lead Securities Fraud Lawsuit

-LOS ANGELES, April 11, 2025 /PRNewswire/ -- Glancy Prongay & Murray LLP announces that investors with losses have opportunity to lead the securities fraud class action lawsuit against Perpetua Resources Corp. ("Perpetua" or the "Company") (NASDAQ: PPTA ).
+LOS ANGELES, April 18, 2025 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with losses related to Perpetua Resources Corp. ("Perpetua" or the "Company") (NASDAQ: PPTA ) have opportunity to lead the securities fraud class action lawsuit.

-IF YOU SUFFERED A LOSS ON YOUR PERPETUA INVESTMENTS, CLICK HERE BEFORE MAY 20, 2025 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE SECURITIES FRAUD LAWSUIT

 What Is The Lawsuit About?